Toylerrr/gamevault-it/README.md

 GameVault-IT is a Python script that facilitates zipping the contents of a folder, appending game information from the RAWG API to the name, and optionally using a GUI for user-friendly interaction.

+RAWG API is requered to match the name to the game https://rawg.io/apidocs

 ## Features:

 - **Folder Zipper:** Zips the contents of a specified folder into a compressed archive.